ACSantacruz/DBLWebtech21/README.md

 # Important!

+-When a csv is uploaded a slider will appear underneath the visualisations, moving this will alter the timeframe.

+-By adjusting the slider when viewing the line graph in full screen, the line graph will expand giving a better overview of the data.

 -Site might lag a bit when uploading.

 -It takes some time to load when adjusting the slider, depending on your PC.